Main content of the website

 The adult grasshopper counts give an indication of the number of individuals capable of reproduction and egg laying.
 Environmental factors can result in higher or lower actual populations than forecast.
 Individual producers need to be aware of the potential risks in their area and monitor fields accordingly and then make the appropriate decisions if control measures are required.

-View the 2020 Grasshopper report and the 2021 Forecast
+View the recent Grasshopper Report and the current forecast

 Grasshopper Information